RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ### Initial Discusion
 Ricardo's is a classy but family friendly restaurant that offers traditional and modern mediterranean dishes with friendly and professional service.
 The website provides users with information about the restaurant food and drinks offer.
 It's targeted toward people who are looking for high quality food and service.
-Users can use the website the get information about products and prices and to make a booking or get in touch.
+Users can use the website the get information about products, prices, events and to make a booking or get in touch.

  ### Client Goals: